ZabuZabuZabu/AFD/README.md

 # AFD
 ## Association with Formation Distance (AFD)
 AFD is a MOT method using relative spatial relationship of objects.
-Using relative spatial relationship

 ## Setup Instructions